ℹ About Our Rankings

 Pollutants Found in Cannabis Smoke

-Cannabis smoke is a major source of PM2.5, carbon monoxide, and VOCs—pollutants known to harm health.
-PM2.5 levels can be as much as four times higher than in even cigarette smoke.
-This presents enormous dangers to our lung health.
+Cannabis smoke is a big source of PM2.5, carbon monoxide, and VOCs.
+These pollutants can harm our lungs.
+PM2.5 levels in cannabis smoke can be four times higher than in cigarette smoke.

 Health Risks of Cannabis Smoke